Kristina Rimhute, June 2021

 Oliva Wiggins, July 2018

 I signed up to Wildlife Sense on a whim after seeing volunteers on a past holiday; every day that I have spent here has made me more and more glad that I joined team Lixouri.
-Choosing a highlight is way too tricky, we’ve managed to see everything from hatchlings and adult females on night to inventories and tagging events.
+Choosing a highlight is way too tricky, we’ve managed to see everything from hatchlings and adult females at night to inventories and tagging events.
 With each day I have seen and learned something new and this wouldn’t have been possible without the help and patience of Harry, Izi and Josh!

 Not only have I had an amazing time working with turtles, but I’ve also met some wonderful people and explored beautiful Kefalonia.
 From ‘cliff diving’ near Assos to being rescued on a group paddling boarding trip.
 A lot of laughs have been had.
 I can’t wait to hear how the rest of the season goes and how successful the nests we found on morning surveys were!